Programs & Courses

 Enhance your education, share in cultural diversity and embrace new experiences.
 Visit the INTERNATIONAL MOBILITY PROGRAM section to find out more.

-The Occupational/Physical Therapy Assistant program at Medicine Hat College has been accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA & PTA EAP) in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists (CAOT).
-The status of Accreditation was granted to the program on April 30, 2015 for the period until April 30, 2022.
+The Occupational/Physical Therapist Assistant Program at Medicine Hat College has been accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA & PTA EAP) in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists (CAOT).
+The status of Accreditation was awarded to the program on April 30, 2022 for the period until April 30, 2028.

 - All program requirements must be completed appropriately and satisfactorily prior to commencing fieldwork.